HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 * We returned __Router__ as the top level component in our React application

 * We defined three possible routes, each of which is doing the following:
-  * defining what urls to match on
+  * defining what URLs to match on
   * defining what component should be rendered, should a match return true
   * setting an attribute of exact, which explicitly states that you will only see the rendered component if you go to `/about` not `/about/something_else` or